stefan-balke/choralebricks/README.md

 ## Acknowledgements

-This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant number 500643750 (MU 2686/15-1).
+This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant number 500643750 (MU 2686/15-1) and under Grant No. 555525568 (MU 2686/18-1).
 The [International Audio Laboratories Erlangen](https://audiolabs-erlangen.de) are a joint institution of the [Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU)](https://www.fau.eu) and [Fraunhofer Institute for Integrated Circuits IIS](https://www.iis.fraunhofer.de/en.html).